Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 • A green tea bag for antioxidants

-4. Lean over the bowl about 8–10 inches away.
+4. Lean over the bowl about 8–10 inches away (closer is not better, that’s how you irritate your skin).
 Drape a towel over your head to trap steam.

-6. Apply a mask, serum, or moisturizer right after, while your skin’s still like a sponge.
+7. Apply a mask, serum, or moisturizer right after, while your skin’s still like a sponge.
+This is the part that matters most.
+Your skin absorbs everything better right after steaming, so don’t skip moisturizer.

 Pro tip: Don't steam after microneedling, waxing, or any intense skin treatments.
 And avoid it if you have rosacea or super-sensitive skin.